 With the guidance of Jim Kelly, the two varsity swimmers helped pave the way for a new dynasty of Carlmont swimming.

 Though Camerino and his team’s newfound pep didn't win the PAL championship after losing to M-A by just two points, Lukas Kelly kept the team spirit alive and it payed off.

 As new leaders in boys varsity arose, the Scots found themselves breaking records left and right, winning the first PAL championship title for Carlmont.

 "They really made up their mind that 2016 was going to be the year; they worked out for each other and for the fact that they were not going to lose PALs again," Jim Kelly said.
 "Since then, it's just been the expectation, and it makes the swimmers swim really hard."

-While the varsity boys grew rapidly after Camerino and Lukas created the team cheers, according to seniors such as Jade Margolis and Karen Li, Carlmont’s other teams were still developing.
+While the varsity boys grew rapidly after Camerino and Lukas Kelly created the team cheers, according to seniors Jade Margolis and Karen Li, Carlmont’s other teams were still developing.

 When Li first joined Carlmont’s swim team during her freshman year, she noticed that there was a lack of interaction between upperclassmen and underclassmen.

-Alongside teammate Tyler Rachal, Li set out to change that normality.
+Alongside teammate Tyler Rachal, Li set out to change that.